json420/degu/doc/degu.client.rst

     *sslctx* must be an ``ssl.SSLContext`` instance configured for ``ssl.PROTOCOL_TLSv1_2``.

-    The *address* and *base_headers* arguments are passed to the :class:`Client` constructor unchanged.
+    The *address* and *base_headers* arguments are passed unchanged to the :class:`Client` constructor.

     An :class:`SSLClient` instance is stateless and thread-safe.
-It contains the information needed to create actual :class:`Connection` instances, but does not itself create or reference any socket resources.
+It contains the information needed to create actual :class:`Connection` instances, but does not itself reference any socket resources.

     .. attribute:: sslctx